More Important Than You Think It Is

 Although having poor self-esteem does not necessarily mean you have a mental health problem, there is a close link between the two.

-When your self-esteem is low, you are likely to hate yourself, feel hopeless, blame yourself unfairly, and think of yourself as a failure – and all these may be the symptoms of a mental health problem.
+When your self-esteem is low, you are likely to hate yourself, feel hopeless, blame yourself unfairly, and think of yourself as a failure – and all of these may be the symptoms of a mental health problem.

 There is a common connection between low self-esteem and mental health conditions, such as anxiety and depression.
 Poor self-esteem also affects relationships – and poor relationships further lead to negative feelings and negative perception of oneself.
 Not only this, many people with low self-esteem tend to abuse drugs and alcohol to escape their negative feelings and thoughts.